 Idyllically set where the mountains and the ocean converge, Rio De Janeiro is the only urban center that made it to my Top Ten list, and deservedly so.

 There are plenty of things to do and places to see while visiting this city.
-With mile-long world-famous beaches that are also household names, Rio also boasts the spectacular Sugar Loaf and the iconic Christ the Redeemer statue.
+With mile-long world-famous beaches that are household names, Rio boasts the spectacular Sugar Loaf and the iconic Christ the Redeemer statue.

-Another major attraction in Rio De Janeiro is Sugarloaf Mountain.
-This mountain contains two peaks that together form an unlikely shape that resembles an old-fashioned loaf of sugar.
+This mountain contains two peaks that form an unlikely shape resembling an old-fashioned sugar loaf.

 Sugarloaf is the quintessential trademark of Rio’s landscape and a bucket list destination for many.
 It offers spectacular views of Rio’s world-famous beaches and urban sprawl.

-PRO-TIP: Don’t let these astounding sites distract you though as petty thieves abound.
-Enjoy your trip in this exhilarating city but exercise caution so you do not lose your phone and your amazing Rio pictures saved in it.
+PRO-TIP: Don’t let these astounding sites distract you, though, as petty thieves abound.
+Enjoy your trip in this exhilarating city, but exercise caution so you do not lose your phone and your amazing Rio pictures saved in it.

 9. Atacama Desert, Chile